 But I never heard him disparage the professional women he worked with as a member of the Idaho State Board of Education, he was always proud of my writing (and wanted me to be sure to use my maiden name so people would know I was his daughter), so I think I just brushed off any remarks he made about feminists in general.

-You once considered a thesis on Mormon history but went in another direction in part because you lived so far from the archives.
+You once considered a thesis on Latter-day Saint history but went in another direction in part because you lived so far from the archives.
 Would your decision have been any different if you had access to the online resources available today?

 Perhaps.
 But the bigger issue was having an adviser who knew something about western history.